Synne Skinnes Hansen

-Synne Skinnes Hansen (born 12 August 1995) is a Norwegian football midfielder, who has played for the Norway women's national football team since 2016 and for Linköping since 2020.
+Synne Skinnes Hansen (born 12 August 1995) is a Norwegian professional footballer who plays as a midfielder and defender for Toppserien club Vålerenga and the Norway national team.

 Club career

 Until 2012 she played for Eik-Tønsberg.
 Skinnes Hansen played in the top series for the Norway first division team Røa IL, who had won Toppserien the year before, starting in 2012.
 The title could not be defended and Røa was only fourth.
 In the following years, Røa commuted between 3rd and 8th place.
 She also played for Røa for the first time in the 2012–13 UEFA Women's Champions League, where Røa was eliminated against the later winner VfL Wolfsburg in the round of 16 after a 4–1 away defeat and a 1–1 home win.
 After five years with Røa, in 2017, she moved to new champions, Lillestrøm SK Kvinner.
 With Lillestrøm she won the Norwegian Championship in 2017 and 2018 and the Norwegian Football Cup in 2018.
 She played for Lillestrøm in the 2017–18 UEFA Women's Champions League, where Lillestrøm lost twice to Manchester City W.F.C. in the round of 16.
 In the 2018–19 UEFA Women's Champions League FC Barcelona Femení were stronger in the quarter-finals.
 She scored her first CL goal in the Round of 16 in a 2–0 away win over Brøndby IF.